-The jurisdiction of the FCO is restricted to violations of German and EU competition law that have effects on the German territory.
-However, the FCO tends to interpret this rule broadly and hence asserts jurisdiction even in the case of indirect effects in Germany.
-Consequently, the FCO can – and often does – assert jurisdiction over violations of the ban on cartels taking place abroad and by undertakings, associations of undertakings and individuals domiciled outside Germany.
+Except in cases of mutual assistance where it acts on behalf of an NCA from another EU Member State, the jurisdiction of the FCO is restricted to violations of German and EU competition law that have effects on the German territory.
+The FCO tends to interpret this rule broadly and hence asserts jurisdiction even in the case of indirect effects in Germany.
+Consequently, the FCO can – and often does – assert jurisdiction over violations of the cartel ban that take place abroad and by undertakings, associations of undertakings or individuals domiciled outside Germany.

 - general exemptions under any of the EU block exemption regulations;

-- individual exemption under Section 2(1) ARC (mirroring Article 101(3) TFEU);28
+- individual exemption under Section 2(1) of the ARC (mirroring Article 101(3) of the TFEU);34

 ii Conditions and benefits